Skip to content

 # Run from the project root (my-adk-project/)

-npx adk-ts run multi_tool_agent
+npx adk run multi_tool_agent

 ADK Run Terminal